AcademySoftwareFoundation/OpenColorIO/README.md

 Several config files are built into the library itself and these provide complete implementation of ACES color management.
 In addition, it's possible for clients to copy and edit the built-in configs to suit their needs.
 This includes the addition of custom color spaces.
+However, the color spaces in the ASWF Color Interop Forum rendering core set reserved and the behavior of that set may not be modified.

+There is a new built-in config that only contains the color spaces in the ASWF Color Interop Forum core set.
+This config is available via the string: "core-renderer-config-v1.0.0-rc1".

 NanoColor uses the same underlying transform chain optimization and CPU and GPU rendering paths as full OCIO.
-For developers, working with either nanoColor or full OCIO is very similar.
-The build process uses the same CMake set-up, though there are no external dependencies used in nanoColor mode.
+For developers, working with either NanoColor or full OCIO is very similar.
+The build process uses the same CMake set-up, though there are no external dependencies used in NanoColor mode.

-The nanoColor API is virtually the same as the full OCIO API, though a few functions have been removed in alignment with the feature set.
-For example, there are no functions related to uploading texture LUTs to the GPU, since there is no texture usage in the nanoColor GPU path.
+The NanoColor API is virtually the same as the full OCIO API, though a few functions have been removed in alignment with the feature set.
+For example, there are no functions related to uploading texture LUTs to the GPU, since there is no texture usage in the NanoColor GPU path.
 All supported transforms have a closed-form invertible analytic representation that does not require LUTs.